 Written by Dennis Hopeless.
 Art by Victor Ibanez.

 Just like Iceman, this will be Jean Grey’s first ever ongoing series.
-This will be the teenage Jean Grey, which can also be seen in X-Men: Blue.
+This will be the teenage time-displaced version of the charater, which can also be seen in X-Men: Blue.
 This series will explore her character in a way that the team books cannot, giving her more space.
+Specifically, we will see her attempt to break the mould of life and rebirth the character is known for.

 The series will also have her try to understand her connection to the Phoenix Force, which has returned in a big way.